willswats/nixos-config/README.md

 ### Clone the Repository

-Enter a nix-shell with git:
+Enter a nix-shell with git and neovim:

 ```bash
 nix-shell -p git nvim
 ```

-Clone the repository:
+Clone the repository to `~/Code/nixos-config:

 ```bash
 mkdir ~/Code